giragon6/snakebreak/README.md

 `snakeCharacter` (default: O) - The character to represent the snake as\
 `foodCharacter` (default: X) - The character to represent the food as\
 `spaceCharacter` (default: .) - The character to represent empty space as

+## Attribution

+This project was made with the help of GitHub Copilot, a generative AI tool.

 ## License